ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 Queries can be parameterized in order to reduce redundant calls.
 These are denoted by the @ symbol.

 ### Machine Learning
-Bigquery has a DATA_SPLIT_METHOD config which does the follo
+Bigquery has a DATA_SPLIT_METHOD config which does the following:
+- < 500 rows: 100% training data
+-

 ## Colossus
 Users can create buckets that contain objects (or files).
 Applications can switch HDFS and GCS.